frappe/erpnext_documentation/user/manual/en/selling/quotation.md

 <!-- add-breadcrumbs -->
 # Quotation

-**A quotation is an estimate cost of the products/services you're selling to your future/present customer.**
+**A quotation is an estimated cost of the products/services you're selling to your future/present customer.**

 During a sale, a customer may request for a note about the products or services you are planning to offer along with the prices and other terms